transcriptaze/vpd/GUIDE.md

 ## Macro keys

-The macro keys (Ctrl-1 to 9) can be programmed with commonly used commands (e.g `export module timestamp gzip`).
-Clicking on a macro key (or pressing Ctrl-1) will paste the command into the command area where it can be edited and executed with _Enter_.
+The macro keys (Ctrl-1 to Ctrl-9) can be programmed with commonly used commands (e.g `export module timestamp gzip`).
+Clicking on a macro key (or pressing e.g. Ctrl-1) will paste the command into the command area where it can be edited and then executed with _Enter_.

 To assign a command to a macro key:

 1. Type the command into the command area
-2. Alt-click on the macro key button to assign the command to that key.
+2. _Alt_-click (_Option_-click on a Mac) on the macro key button to assign the command to that key.
 3. A macro key command can be viewed by hovering over the key (or of course, just click on it to paste the command into the command area)

 The macro keys assignments are stored only in the browser local storage and are not included in the project file.